CV

 Intern to Full-Time Research Scientist | NASA Ames & SETI Institute | 2015 – 2021

-• Systems Engineering: Built a neural network from scratch in raw C++ to classify exoplanet spectra for satellite mission planning, demonstrating deep foundational knowledge of machine learning optimization and hardware-level implementation.
+• Systems Engineering: Built a neural network from scratch in raw C++ to classify exoplanet spectra for satellite mission planning.
 Deployed a 2D traverse system using LabView and a Cobra probe for wind tunnel surveys.
 Engineered a web-crawler in Java to post-process aircraft flyover data in noise-mitigation studies.
-Pioneered preliminary work for my continued research at UoA.
+Pioneered preliminary work for my continued research at UoA above.
+This work was conducted in parallel to my undergraduate and initial graduate studies, taking full semesters off and a gap-year to work through part-time, full-time, grant-funded, and internship-based research.

 EDUCATION